andresarmento/modbus-arduino/README.md

 used in industrial automation and can be used in other areas, such as home automation.

-The Modbus generally uses serial RS-232 or RS-485 as physical layer (then called Modbus Serial) and TCP/IP via Ethernet or WiFi (Modbus over IP).
+The Modbus generally uses serial RS-232 or RS-485 as physical layer (then called Modbus Serial) and TCP/IP via Ethernet or WiFi (Modbus IP).

 In the current version the library allows the Arduino operate as a slave, supporting Modbus Serial and Modbus over IP.
 For more information about Modbus see: